CJS2408/9-2-front-end-portfolio-project/sample-proposal.md

 # Front-End-Portfolio-Project

-## JD Richards
+## Raz Efron

-I will create an application using the GIPHY API for data.
+I will create an application using the Pokemon API for data.

 ### User Stories